Jaxan/partition/README.md

 In this implementation, all nodes of the splitting tree are represented as blocks.

+The partition refinement algorithms in this repository are based on the description in "Minimal Separating Sequences for All Pairs of States", by Rick Smetsers, Joshua Moerman and David N. Jansen, presented at LATA 2016 (by Rick).
+Since the publication of that paper, some refactoring of the code has taken place.
+If you would like to repeat the experiments, we suggest you check out the `lata2016` branch of this repository.
+The following applies for running the experiments of that paper:

 This package contains implementations for two strategies for refining an initial partition.
 This strategy is set by the `strategy` flag in the `Refine()` method.
 If `strategy == 0`, Hopcroft's 'smaller half' strategy is used.
 This strategy has a worst case time complexity of O(kn log n), where k is the number of functions for which the blocks should be equivalent.
 If `strategy == 1` Moore's strategy is used.
 This strategy has a worst case time complexity of O(kn^2).

 Several sets of benchmarks for the algorithms in this repository can be found in `https://gitlab.science.ru.nl/rick/partition-benchmarks`.